balancer/balancer-deployments/tasks/deprecated/20230320-composable-stable-pool-v4/readme.md

 # 2023-03-20 - Composable Stable Pool V4

+> ⚠️ **DEPRECATED: do not use** ⚠️
+> This deployment has been deprecated in favor of a new version that is resilient to abrupt changes in the value reported by the tokens' rate providers: [`20230711-composable-stable-pool-v5`](../../20230711-composable-stable-pool-v5).
+This factory is unsafe to use with yield-bearing tokens in general and should not be used.

 Deployment of `ComposableStablePoolFactory`, which allows creating Composable Stable Pools using `create2` instead of `create`.
 Supersedes `20230206-composable-stable-pool-v3`.